Working with Certificates

 Selecting where to store a certificate depends how and when the service or client runs.
 The following general rules apply:

-If the WCF service is hosted in a Windows service use the local machine store.
+If the service is a Windows service, a service running in "server" mode without any user interface under a Network service account, use the local machine store.
 Note that administrator privileges are required to install certificates into the local machine store.

-If the service or client is an application that runs under a user account, then use the current user store.
+If the service or client is embedded in an application that runs under a user account, then use the current user store.

 Stores are protected by access control lists (ACLs), just like folders on a computer.
 When creating a service hosted by Internet Information Services (IIS), the ASP.NET process runs under the ASP.NET account.
 That account must have access to the store that contains the certificates a service uses.
 Each of the major stores is protected with a default access list, but the lists can be modified.
 If you create a separate role to access a store, you must grant that role access permission.
 To learn how to modify the access list using the WinHttpCertConfig.exe tool, see How to: Create Temporary Certificates for Use During Development.
 For more information about using client certificates with IIS, see How to call a Web service by using a client certificate for authentication in an ASP.NET Web application.